PowerShell Tool: Native Windows Shell for Claude Code¶

 }

-On Windows, Claude Code auto-detects pwsh.exe (PowerShell 7+) first, falling back to powershell.exe (5.1).
+On Windows, Claude Code auto-detects pwsh.exe (PowerShell 7+) first, then falls back to powershell.exe (5.1).
 On Linux, macOS, and WSL, pwsh must already be on PATH.
-The Bash tool remains registered alongside the PowerShell tool — Claude does not automatically prefer PowerShell.
-Ask Claude explicitly to use PowerShell, or configure defaultShell (see below).
+The Bash tool stays registered alongside the PowerShell tool, and Claude does not prefer PowerShell on its own.
+Ask Claude to use PowerShell, or set defaultShell (see below).
 On Windows, set the variable to 0 to opt out of the rollout.
 [Source: Claude Code Tools Reference]

-Three settings control where PowerShell is used.
-They are independent of each other:
+Three settings control where PowerShell runs.
+They work independently of each other:

-The same working-directory reset behavior that applies to Bash applies to PowerShell: cd changes persist within the project directory; the shell resets to the project root if you navigate outside it.
-CLAUDE_BASH_MAINTAIN_PROJECT_WORKING_DIR=1 disables carry-over for both tools.
+PowerShell follows the same working-directory reset behavior as Bash. cd changes persist within the project directory.
+The shell resets to the project root if you move outside it.
+CLAUDE_BASH_MAINTAIN_PROJECT_WORKING_DIR=1 turns off carry-over for both tools.
 [Source: Claude Code Tools Reference]

 PowerShell-native wins when:

-• The codebase targets Windows APIs, the registry, or credential stores that WSL cannot access directly
+- The codebase targets Windows APIs, the registry, or credential stores that WSL cannot reach directly

-• The team is Windows-first and eliminating an extra environment layer reduces friction
+- The team is Windows-first and removing an extra environment layer reduces friction

-• Git Bash path translation is producing incorrect command sequences in agent output
+.NETcmdlets or PowerShell modules without cross-boundary marshalling - Git Bash path translation produces incorrect command sequences in agent output

 Bash-in-WSL (or native Bash) is the better choice when:

-The following limitations are documented for the current preview release: [Source: Claude Code Tools Reference]
+The current preview release documents the following limitations: [Source: Claude Code Tools Reference]

-Security hardening was applied in v2.1.89–2.1.90 (2026-04-01), fixing a trailing & background-job bypass, an -ErrorAction Break debugger hang, an archive-extraction TOCTOU, a parse-fail fallback deny-rule degradation, and PS 5.1 argument-splitting for arguments containing both double-quotes and whitespace.
+Security hardening in v2.1.89–2.1.90 (2026-04-01) fixed a trailing & background-job bypass, an -ErrorAction Break debugger hang, an archive-extraction TOCTOU, a parse-fail fallback deny-rule degradation, and PS 5.1 argument-splitting for arguments that contain both double-quotes and whitespace.
 [Source: Claude Code Changelog]

 Enable the tool and set defaultShell so interactive ! commands route to PowerShell: